 The summer collection by Beautiful You will give you plenty of opportunities to re-assess your look and experiment with features such as block colour on dresses, which has been strategically placed to create the illusion of s slimmer silhouette.
 Now how says you can't have the best of both worlds!

-It‘s worth keeping in mind that a great outfit is as much about proportion, cut and overall style as it is about colour and although dark shades do minimise your size - they can look incredibly drab. monotone coloured outfits can be just as flattering, if not more, than plain old boring black and Wearing additional colours around your face will also bring attention to your skin tone, face shape and eye colour.
+If you want to know what clothes make you look slimmer, it‘s worth keeping in mind that a great outfit is as much about proportion, cut and overall style as it is about colour and although dark shades do minimise your size - they can look incredibly drab. monotone coloured outfits can be just as flattering, if not more, than plain old boring black and Wearing additional colours around your face will also bring attention to your skin tone, face shape and eye colour.

 If you have put on weight over the years, avoid bights in problem areas and introduce colour slowly, for instance, a bright pair of shoes or beads, or layering a shocking-pink vest under a black one.
 If you are too nervous to suddenly don a myriad of rainbow shades, why not try introducing small splashes of colour to your existing wardrobe.
+Many women ask me 'Is red a slimming colour?' and I'd have to say that it's not, so if you are carrying a few extra pounds - use red as an accessory only.

 Pop into our Cliften boutique and try throwing no a colourful jacket over your boring black ensemble or pair a pretty floral skirt with a fitted top and you suddenly have a flattering look that will work, whether you are a size 6 or 16.
 Introduce other splashes of colour with a few well-chosen accessories such as pillar box red clutch, a striped scarf or a pair of purple heels and before you know it - you‘ve gone from drab - to fab!